How to Write a Marketing Plan + Templates & Examples

 Also, think through in this section what you can do to increase the conversions of referrals from past customers.
 Can you incentivize your happiest customers to leave you a great online review, gift a sample of one of your products to a friend or recommend you reach out to a family member who might benefit from your services?

-All of the efforts outlined above will ensure you retain your best existing customers and build loyalty with them.
+All of the marketing initiatives outlined above will ensure you retain your best existing customers and build loyalty with them.

 Marketing Plan Conversion, Referral, and Retention Strategy Example